A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes: Numerical results

 \subsection{Polynomial solution}

 The first series of tests is run with source term corresponding to the following exact polynomial solution introduced in \cite{Chinosi.Lovadina.ea:06}:

 The results are presented in Figure \ref{fig:conv.polynomial}.
 We notice that, for all considered polynomial degrees $k\in \{0,1,2,3\}$ and thicknesses $t\in\{10^{-1},10^{-3}\}$, the error decays as $h^{k+1}$ (as expected from Theorem \ref{th:error.est}) and is mostly independent of $t$.
 The same observation can be made for $k\in\{0,1\}$ and $t=10^{-5}$.
-However, for $k\ge 2$ we notice an apparent loss of convergence on the finest meshes when $t=10^{-5}$.
+However, for $k\ge 2$, we notice an apparent loss of convergence on the finest meshes when $t=10^{-5}$.
+This phenomenon is not a manifestation of lack of robustness of the scheme as, for the considered solution, the $H^s$-norms of the variables (displacement, rotation, shear strain) remain uniformly bounded with respect to $t$, and Theorem \ref{th:error.est} thus shows that we should expect a convergence in $\mathcal O(h^{k+1})$ with multiplicative constants that are independent of $t$.
+This apparent loss of convergence occurs when the condition number of the system matrix becomes very large ($10^{17}$ or more), and corresponds to extreme values of the thickness that are not encountered in practical applications (the value $t=10^{-5}$ corresponds to a plate with characteristic height/length of $1\,{\rm m}$ and thickness of $10\,\mu{\rm m}$).
+In these situations, despite the use of a direct solver, the residual becomes large ($\simeq 10^{-5}$) owing to the propagation of round-off errors, leading to a poorly resolved linear system.
+A similar phenomenon had been noticed in \cite{Holzer.Rank.ea:90}.